 Investing in farmland funds trumps "The Big Three" investments of our time.

 Investing in Farmland Funds trumps "The Big Three" investments of our time.
-Annual statistics recorded between 1991 and 2011 on The S&P 500 Composite Stock Index, Gold and Housing prices (The Big Three investments of our time) reveal that farmland investors’ earnings have exceeded them all.
-Besting gold, the next runner up, by over 400%!
+Annual statistics recorded between 1991 and 2013 on The S&P 500 Composite Stock Index, Gold and Housing prices (The Big Three investments of our time) reveal that farmland investors’ earnings have exceeded them all.
+Besting stocks, the next runner up, by nearly 700%!

 Housing and S&P 500 Price data as per Robert Shiller of Yale University http://www.econ.yale.edu/-shiller/data.htm.
 Gold data is the annual closing price as per the NYMEX Futures Exchange.
 NCRIEF Farmland Index is the industry standard for measuring composite returns for major institutional farmland investments.
 NCRIEF Farmland Index data as per The National Council of Real Estate Investment Fiduciaries http://www.ncreif.com/index.phtml